Basking Ridge, New Jersey

 Basking Ridge is an unincorporated community and census-designated place (CDP) located within Bernards Township in the Somerset Hills region of Somerset County, in the U.S. state of New Jersey.
-As of the 2010 census, the population for the ZIP Code Tabulation Area (ZCTA) 07920 was 26,747.

-The area was settled during colonial times.
+Settled during colonial times, Basking Ridge is in the Raritan Valley and is a commercial hub for northern-central New Jersey and is a commuter town of New York City.
 It was home to the old AT&T Headquarters, now operated by Verizon.
-Basking Ridge is the current headquarters for Collabera, Verizon Wireless, Vencore Labs, Lawyer.com, and Barnes & Noble College Booksellers.
+Basking Ridge is the current headquarters for Collabera, Verizon Wireless, Peraton Labs, Lawyer.com and Barnes & Noble College Booksellers.
+The community also hosts a train station along the Gladstone Branch (one of the two branches of the Morris & Essex Lines), which connects to Hoboken Terminal and New York Penn Station.

 The community of Basking Ridge is part of greater Bernards Township, which also includes the neighborhoods of Liberty Corner, Lyons and West Millington.

+It was first listed as a CDP in the 2020 census with a population of 7,196.

 History

 Basking Ridge was originally settled in the 1720s by British Presbyterians escaping religious persecution.
 The land was bought from the Lenape Native Americans.

-Bernards Township was officially chartered on May 21, 1760 granted by King George II and granted to Sir Francis Bernard, first governor of the noted section which includes Basking Ridge.
+Bernards Township was officially chartered on May 21, 1760, granted by King George II and granted to Sir Francis Bernard, first governor of the noted section which includes Basking Ridge.

 On the morning of December 13, 1776, General Charles Lee was captured by the British at Widow White's tavern.
 Lee had ranked next to Washington in command.

+A referendum to create an independent borough of Basking Ridge failed in June 1921.
+Voters rejected the proposed borough by a more than 4–1 margin.

 The downtown area of Bernards Township known as Basking Ridge was added to the New Jersey and National Registries as a Historic District. on August 8, 1974.

 Demographics

+Basking Ridge first appeared as a census designated place in the 2020 U.S. census.

+2020 census

-As Basking Ridge is not an independent municipality, demographic data is based on the United States Census Bureau figures for the ZIP Code Tabulation Area (ZCTA) for the 07920 ZIP Code.
+Prior to 2020, demographic data was based on the United States Census Bureau figures for the ZIP Code Tabulation Area (ZCTA) for the 07920 ZIP Code.
+As of the 2010 census, the population for the ZIP Code Tabulation Area (ZCTA) 07920 was 26,747.